theopmw/Top-Spots-London/TESTING.md

 ### Footer
 * Confirm copyright text is displayed as expected.
-* Confirm social links dirct you to the home page of the relevant platform (as Top Spots London is for educational purposes only, it does not have social media).
+* Confirm social links direct you to the home page of the relevant platform (as Top Spots London is for educational purposes only, it does not have social media).
 * Review and confirm responsiveness and functionality on different browsers.
 * Review and confirm responsiveness and functionality on tablet and mobile devices.